About the IFP Alumni Tracking Study

 - What is the link between higher education and social justice?
 How can higher education fellowship programs provide opportunities to address social inequalities?

-IIE is conducting three IFP Global Alumni Surveys during the course of the study.
+IIE conducted three IFP Global Alumni Surveys during the course of the study.

 - In April 2016, Social Justice and Sustainable Change: The Impacts of Higher Education shared the results of the 2015 IFP Global Alumni Survey.

 - In March 2019, Leveraging Higher Education to Promote Social Justice shared the results of the 2018 IFP Global Alumni Survey.
 The findings in this report also compared longitudinal data from 2015 to 2018 among alumni who completed both surveys.

 - In 2022, IIE administered the third and final IFP Global Alumni Survey, with findings to be distributed by the end of the study in 2024.